tammyzhang-1/dropdown-menu/README.md

 # Dropdown Menu

 Implementing a nested dropdown menu.
 This app was set up using Vite (React + TypeScript).
 See the live deployed site [here](https://tammy-zhang.com/dropdown-menu/).
+In the process, I primarily consulted the [React documentation](https://react.dev/learn); I also used Microsoft Copilot to assist with several functions such as restructuring the data into a hierarchical (nested) format.

 ## Prerequisites
 Make sure you have the following installed: